Douglas Haig, 1st Earl Haig: Junior officer

 Early in his military career, Haig played polo for England on a tour of the United States (August 1886).
-He would remain a polo enthusiast all his life, serving as Chairman of the Hurlingham Polo Committee from its reorganization in May 1914 until 1922.
-He would also be President of the Army Polo Committee and founder of the Indian Polo Association.
+He would remain a polo enthusiast all his life, serving as Chairman of the Hurlingham Polo Association from 1914 until 1922, President of the Army Polo Committee, and founder of the Indian Polo Association.

-Haig then saw overseas service in India (sent out November 1886), where he was appointed the regiment's adjutant in 1888.
-He was something of a disciplinarian, but also impressed his superiors by his administrative skill and analysis of recent training exercises.
+Haig saw overseas service in India (sent out November 1886), where he was appointed the regiment's adjutant in 1888.
+He was something of a disciplinarian, but impressed his superiors by his administrative skill and analysis of training exercises.
 He was promoted to captain on 23 January 1891.

 Haig left India in November 1892 to prepare for the entrance exam for the Staff College, Camberley, which he sat in June 1893.
-Although he was placed in the top 28 candidates (the number of places awarded by exam) he was not awarded a place as he had narrowly failed the compulsory mathematics paper.
-He concealed this failure for the rest of his life and later (circa 1910) recommended dropping the mathematics paper as a requirement.
-The Adjutant-General Sir Redvers Buller refused to award Haig one of the four nominated places, citing his colour blindness, despite Haig having his eyesight rechecked by a German oculist and despite Haig's glowing testimonials from various senior officers, some of them lobbied by Haig and his sister.
-It has been postulated that Buller was looking for a rationale (colour blindness, the mathematics exam) in order to give a place to an infantry officer.
+Although he was placed in the top 28 (the number of places awarded by exam) he was not awarded a place as he had narrowly failed the compulsory mathematics paper.
+He concealed this failure for the rest of his life and in 1910 recommended dropping the mathematics paper as a requirement.
+Adjutant-General Sir Redvers Buller refused to award Haig one of the four nominated places, citing his colour blindness, despite Haig having his eyesight rechecked by a German oculist and despite glowing testimonials.
+It has been postulated that Buller was looking for a rationale to give a place to an infantry officer.